 Polar bears live in Arctic climates, primarily in Alaska, Canada, Norway (Svalbard/Spitsbergen), Greenland, and Russia.
 This bear species is called Ursus maritimus, or sea bear in Latin because they spend much of their time in the freezing water and on the sea ice.
 Their body has a thick layer of fat and fur that naturally insulates them from the cold.
 About 50% of their time is generally spent hunting ringed seals on the sea ice.
 When hungry, these wild bears eat anything, including us humans.
 They eat reindeer if they are able to catch, human garbage, as well as vegetation and birds.

-A Polar Bear is strolling on a sandy beach in Svalbard.
-Information to purchase an image license.
+A Polar Bear strolls through his natural habitat on a sandy beach in Svalbard, Norway.
+Information on how to purchase an image license.

 What are the main threats to Polar Bears?